awendland/spec/test/README.md

 * [`js-api/`](js-api/), tests for the JavaScript API.
 * [`html/`](html/), tests for the JavaScript API in a DOM environment.

+Each of these directories has a README.md file with instructions on how to run that directory's set of tests.

 A list of to-do's can be found [here](Todo.md).

 ## Multi-stage testing